sehugg/dithertron/README.md

 Neighboring sub-blocks may affect each other when dithering is enabled, so Dithertron chooses good colors for each sub-block and iterates until they stabilize.

+For modes with constrained palette choices (e.g. C64 Hires, ZX Spectrum, MSX/Coleco) it might help to reduce the Dither parameter, otherwise the dither errors will accumulate and create blocky splotches.

 How To Use
 ----------